fra-mar/tci_simulator/README.md

 In that journey I wrote shorter scripts to understand both the pharmacology and the coding.

-### /definitive/CCIP
+### /definitive/CCIP_v1.1
-The script tci_sim is the "main menu".
-There drug-model, patient characteristics can be chosen.
+The script tciSim.py is the "main menu".
+There you choose drug-model and sex, weight, height and age.

 ### /definitive/fast_infRate_....
 The folder contains a script that shows what happens to the plasma concentration when propofol is adminstered at a fast infusion rate.